Hiking & Trail Running

 Just two miles west of downtown Minneapolis, Theodore Wirth Regional Park is the largest park in the Minneapolis Parks system.
 At 740 acres, it holds dozens of miles of trails for hiking and trail running.
 Visitors can find paved trails, rustic singletrack trails, and plenty of nature and solitude.

 Be sure to visit The Trailhead before or after your hike for amenities including restrooms, water, and Mill Valley Market for food and beverages.
-Indoor spaces are closed for 2020 due to COVID-19.

 Hiking Trails By Area: